-401 Richmond is a labyrinth of galleries and studios which many are open to the public.
+401 Richmond is a labyrinth of galleries and studios of which many are open to the public.
 Now is the perfect time to wander, explore, and get lost (like I do) in this space as the 26th annual Scotiabank CONTACT Photography Festival is also well underway here.
-Last weekend I visited the galleries including the Red Head Gallery that is currently exhibiting the incredible works of Kim-Lee Kho — a Brampton-based multidisciplinary artist who’s work explores her personal experience as a gateway to broader human concerns.
+Last weekend I visited the galleries including the Red Head Gallery that is currently exhibiting the incredible works of Kim-Lee Kho — a Brampton-based multidisciplinary artist whose work explores her personal experience as a gateway to broader human concerns.
 As a bi-ethnic daughter of a scientist and an artist, Kho’s process and interests combine both influences, in sometimes unexpected ways.

-Her current exhibition titled BURNT OFFERINGS is part of the “Open Call Exhibitions” at this years CONTACT Festival.
+Her current exhibition titled BURNT OFFERINGS is part of the “Open Call Exhibitions” at this year’s CONTACT Festival.
 While the annual city-wide Festival has curated exhibitions within the core programming, they’ve encouraged and brought attention to a variety of photographic practices exhibiting throughout the city at galleries and non-traditional venues.

 I had the opportunity to interview Kim-Lee Kho about her moving body of work …

 Tell us how and/or why you decided to create this exhibition?

 Kho: First, as a member of The Red Head Gallery collective, I have a solo exhibition scheduled every 18-21 months usually.
 The pandemic delayed things, but I knew I had a major show coming up well in advance.

 Then, just over a year ago, at the same time as a lot of other major family crises were happening, my father died.
 He spent most of his hospital time under covid restrictions so family couldn’t visit, which was agonizing.

 Losing dad was a momentous event, and probably within a couple of months of his passing I realized my new show would have to address that loss, and my experience of grief, in some way.